KnuxV/advanced_programming_python/lessons/01-shell-intro.md

 ### Windows Users: Installing WSL (Windows Subsystem for Linux)

-WSL lets you run a real Linux environment directly on Windows - no virtual machine needed!
+WSL lets you run a real Linux environment directly on Windows.
+No virtual machine needed!
 Many programmers should this option now that it is reliable.
-It lets you keep your windows as you like it but gives you the convinience of Linux for your programming tasks.
-You also get to keep the Windows native vscode.
+It lets you keep your windows as you like it but gives you the convenience of Linux for your programming tasks.
+You also get to keep the Windows native VSCode.

-**Quick Setup (5-10 minutes):**
+**Quick Setup (5–10 minutes):**
 1. Open PowerShell as Administrator (right-click → "Run as administrator")
 2. Run this command: `wsl --install` (this will install install the latest Ubuntu distribution)
 3. Restart your computer when prompted